bunqCommunity/bunqDesktop/.github/ISSUE_TEMPLATE/Bug_report.md

 - Which page is the error dispalyed on
 - Include the error displayed on the error screen if possible
 - Provide screenshots if a visual bug is involved
 - List which versions you are using.
-For example `Windows 10 and BunqDesktop 0.6.4`.
+For example `Windows 10 and bunqDesktop 0.6.4`.